 The Authority holds a number of earmarked reserves for the purposes of supporting planned Revenue and Capital expenditure.
 This note shows the total contributions to and from reserves.
-More information on the key reserves transfers can be found in the Explanatory Foreword, and a summary of total usable reserves can be found at note 20, page 43.
+More information on the key reserves transfers can be found in the Explanatory Foreword, and a summary of total usable reserves can be found at note 20.
+The presentation of the reserves has significantly changed in 2012/13, which means that no equivalent comparative for 2011/12 is available.